 The framework covers any service providing or intending to provide education and care on a regular basis to children under the age of 13 years.
 This includes family day care services, long day care services, outside school hours care services and preschools (kindergartens).

 Administering the framework in Victoria

-In Victoria, responsibility for administering the National Quality Framework is shared between the Department of Education and Training (the Department) and the Australian Education and Care Quality Authority (ACECQA).
+In Victoria, responsibility for administering the National Quality Framework is shared between us and the Australian Education and Care Quality Authority (ACECQA).

-The Department is the regulatory authority for Victoria and is responsible for:
+We are the regulatory authority for Victoria and are responsible for:

 - granting service and provider approvals

 - carrying out the quality assessment and rating process